 Meanwhile, our official guide kept narrating stories of how tigers were often spotted in the past here, how the place was flooded in rainwater in 2023, and how the biggest tigress of Panna National Park took refuge in the Pandav Cave once.
 To add to the thrill were the verdant foliage, forest creepers, and water streams disappearing into the ground.

-After the descend
+After the descent

 But don’t be disheartened.
 An abandoned structure under the rock cavity is the main attraction here.
 This was said to be the hunting lodge of the king in old times.
 Further, a small water stream flowing through the rocks comes down like a rain shower in front of the structure.
 It was a much-needed respite from the heat and humidity.